kormco/mcp-browser/README.md

 ### Additional considerations

 - **No implicit trust** — mcp-www discovers and inspects remote servers, but tool execution (`call_remote_tool`) is always an explicit agent action.
 The agent must choose to call a tool after reviewing the server manifest.
+Typical MCP initialization discovers tools when MCP servers are configured, not at runtime requiring agents to reason about remote tool invocation.
 - **Split-horizon DNS** — private/internal `_mcp` records are only resolvable within the network they're published on, preventing accidental exposure of internal services.
 - **Unicode normalization** — all domain inputs are NFC-normalized before lookup to prevent equivalent-but-different Unicode representations from bypassing detection.